 Jeff Nichols is one of the most underrated indie filmmakers working in American cinema today.
 ‘Take Shelter’ might just be his best work to date and sadly remains a highly overlooked thriller.
-It tells the story of a man struggling to deal with the demons of his mind as his nightmares get blown out to the reality around him and he fails to distinguish between the real and the unreal.
-Nichols’ direction is terrific as the atmospheric tension builds throughout the film and we get a sense of the protagonist’s troubled state of mind.
-Reality is ambiguous as he sense the earth nearing its end and the film never really explains the logic behind his thoughts and visions.
+It tells the story of a man struggling to deal with the demons of his mind as his nightmares get blown out to the reality around him, and he fails to distinguish between the real and the unreal.
+Nichols’ direction is terrific as the atmospheric tension builds throughout the film, and we get a sense of the protagonist’s troubled state of mind.
+Reality is ambiguous as he senses the earth nearing its end and the film never really explains the logic behind his thoughts and visions.

 Read More: Best Edited Film Sequences of All Time

 Flamboyant, clever, stylish, and exuberant, David Fincher‘s cult classic thriller is a film that questions identity and plays with our perceptions of reality.
 An everyman grows increasingly tired of his corporate job and teams up with a charismatic soap salesman and starts an underground fight club.
 The protagonist is suffering from insomnia and anxiety disorder.
 His mind creates a certain reality around him that lets him escape the clutches of modern life and live a life devoid of money, expectation, and superficiality.

 Read More: Best Slasher Movies of All Time